Jonas Brothers: 2023–present: The Album, 20th Anniversary and Greetings from Your Hometown

+On November 25, 2025, MGK released a remix of his single "Cliché" featuring the Jonas Brothers.
+On December 3, they were honored with a hand and footprint ceremony at the TCL Chinese Theatre in Hollywood.
+On August 16, 2026, they were inducted in the Disney Legends Hall of Fame.

+On August 17, 2026, the band announced The Burning Up Tour All Over Again.
+The tour commenced on August 20, 2026, at Madison Square Garden, in New York City, and is set to conclude on December 22, 2026, in Newark, New Jersey.
+During the August 20 concert, they performed a new song, titled "Listen When Sad", which was released as a single on August 28.

 Philanthropy

 "We started The Change for the Children Foundation to support programs that motivate and inspire children to face adversity with confidence, determination and a will to succeed.
 And we think the best people to help children are their peers – kids helping other kids who are a little less fortunate".